totalnoMartina/moon-child-yoga/README.md

 ## Booking form

 Booking form contains a poster of Dominika and is used to book a yoga class or massage class.
 This is of value to the user while booking a class online or in person and can make a direct payment through PayPal.
+The layout for the form is intentionally including a lot of space between so the form and the image are emphasised better.

 ![Booking Form](readme-images/booking-form-page.png?raw=true)